Riffell Lab

 Disease-carrying mosquitoes can learn to associate near-death experiences with scent and will stay away after an attempted swat.

-Link to New York Times article
+Link to National Geographic article